ing-bank/baker/docs/sections/cookbook/error-handling.md

 # Error handling

 An interaction can fail to achieve its intended purpose.
-Such failures can be categorized into two types.
+Baker categorizes failures in technical failures and functional failures.

-The first type is a technical failure.
 Technical failures are characterized by the possibility of being retried and eventually succeeding.
 Examples of technical failures include timeouts due to an unreliable network, temporary unavailability of an external system, and receiving an unexpected response from an external system.
 These failures are unexpected and are handled by throwing an exception from the interaction.

-The second type is a functional failure.
 Functional failures cannot be resolved by retrying the interaction.
 Examples of functional failures include cases where there is insufficient stock to ship the order, or there is insufficient credit to perform a transfer.
 These failures are anticipated and considered as potential outcomes of the interaction.
 They are handled by returning an event from the interaction.